 Imagine waking up one night and finding one of the world’s most dangerous scorpions strolling by your tent door, the fattail scorpion.
 Shivers!

 This actually did happen to us one night in the Kalahari Desert of South Africa.
 It was fascinating and kind of scary.

 The Fattail scorpion (also known as the fat-tailed scorpion or thick-tailed scorpion) has another nickname: “man killer”.
 This should give you an idea of just how dangerous these guys are, so stay away!
 This particular species is known as the Transvaal Thick-tailed Scorpion or the South African Fat tail Scorpion (Parabuthus transvaalicus) and it is one of the largest members of the Buthid family.
-A full grown fattail can measure up to 4 inches long.
+A full grown fattail scorpion can measure up to 4 inches long.

-We believe the fattail scorpions are some of the most interesting creatures on Earth, and this is why:
+We believe the fattail scorpions are some of the most interesting creatures on Earth, and these scorpion facts are why:

 Scorpions are one of the few animals that when a black light shines on them, they shine back!